-The year we are celebrating our 25th founding Anniversary, a Milestone for the Nation’s First Black Labor History Museum — the only museum of its kind worldwide.
+In 2020, we celebrated our 25th founding Anniversary, a milestone for the Nation’s First Black Labor History Museum — the only museum of its kind worldwide.
 The National A. Philip Randolph Pullman Porter Museum is a cultural institution, that honors and celebrates the Nation’s First Black Union chartered under the American Federation of labor The Brotherhood of Sleeping Car Porter and Maids (BSCP).
 At the NAPRPPM, we honor this special group of people who demonstrated consistently, through the spirit of unity, self-pride and tenacity.
 The special group of men and women — who formed and extraordinary bond of UNITY and endured a collective sacrifice.
 The purpose, to accomplish their goal to — create a nationally recognized union for African American people.

 However, the Pullman company still refused to recognize the union.
 Finally, after 12 years of struggle and negotiation, on August 25, 1937, the Brotherhood of Sleeping Car Porters (BSCP), led by A. Philip Randolph, became the nation’s first union formed by Black employees for Black employees.
 They became the first Black labor union chartered under the American Federation of Labor (AFL) and were also the first to win a collective bargaining agreement with a major US corporation, the Pullman Company.

 We invite you to join us as we celebrate and amazing year, of our resilience with a gift of $27.00 or more.

 Become a Corporate Sponsor of The National Historic Registry (click here)